Pūl (coin)

-Pūl (Russian: пул, Tatar: پول) was a historical Russian currency that circulated in Russian Turkestan.
+Pūl (Russian: пул, Tatar: پول) was a historical currency that circulated in Russian Turkestan.
 Pūls were used in Golden Horde, Afghanistan, Bukhara, Chagatai Khanate, Kokand Khanate, Dzungar Khanate, and other Eurasian principalities, it was a copper coin of very small denomination, 1/60 of an altyn.

 Etymology

 From Middle Persian *pōl, Borrowing from Ancient Greek ὀβολός (obolós).

 In the Golden Horde

 In the Golden Horde pūl coins were officially set to a rate of 16 pūls per dannik as was escribed on many pūl coins, and were often struck by banks at the request of private customers who exchanged their raw copper for coins.
 The Khans, and their financial advisors often manipulated the market value of pūls by issuing new coins with the inscription “a new pūl” while declaring all other pūls in circulation to no longer be valid media of exchange, and the population was forced to exchange their old pūl coins for new ones.
 Generally speaking the newer pūl coins tended to be heavier, though their weights weren't standard.
 Officially they remained set at 16 pūls per dannik however this was purely symbolic and many local government issued their own exchange rates.